TheBacktester/strategy/index.md

 ### The Midterm-Gains-Strategy

 * Has a Stoploss of 50%, which was hitted 3 times during the backtest.
-This strategy trades half of the amount of Shortterm-Gains and has half the stoploss
+This strategy trades half of the amount of Shortterm-Gains and has half the stoploss.
 * How to use the strategy: Make an initial deposit and withdrawal either at the end of each month or at the end of each quarter (every 3 months) for a slight use of compound interest.
-If you do not cashout you could have high compound interest but also risk to loose all if the crash happens two times in a row (which did not happen during backtesting but it might happen)
+If you do not cashout you could have high compound interest but also risk to loose all, if the crash happens two times in a row (which did not happen during backtesting but it might happen)

 ### The Shortterm-Gains-Strategy

 * Trades higher amounts, but has no Stoploss.
 The monthly returns are consequently higher, but the entire account can crash, which happend 2 times in the last 7 years.
 * How to use the strategy: Make an initial deposit and withdrawal either at the end of each month or at the end of each quarter (every 3 months) for a slight use of compound interest.
 * Even though the entire account can crash, there is a highly positive return (+1860% in 7 years).
-You just have to refund your account with you initial deposit, after a crash.
+You just have to refund your account with your initial deposit, after a crash.
 The withdrawals secure your money.